garrettrayj/den/README.md

 News apps are the platforms world views are built on.
 Folks should be able to trust their choice without hesitation.
-They should also have the freedom to make it better without asking for permission.
+They should also have the freedom to make it better.
 Furthermore, they should have a voice in the development of software they may come to depend on.
 Thus, Den is open source software for trust, transparency, and community.